Reemaa828/Linux_11_5/02.Embedded_Linux_Module/03.Kernel_Customization/Kernel_Customization.md

 ____
-# Steps using vendor path🏗️
+# Steps using vendor path 🏗️

 It's the straightforward path because of the vendor documentation.
 [vendor steps to cross compiler the kernel and build it](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compile-the-kernel)